Trick: Traverse Binary Tree with Stack

 }

-If I want to convert a recursive algorithm into an iterative one, I can simply copy and paste the code corresponding to the pre-order, in-order, and post-order positions from the recursive solution into the iterative framework, and it will run directly, yielding the correct result.
+If I want to change a recursive solution to an iterative one, I can directly copy the code for preorder, inorder, and postorder into the iterative framework.
+It will work and give the correct result.

-Theoretically, all recursive algorithms can be transformed into iterative forms using a stack, because computers inherently use a stack to iterate and execute recursive functions.
+In theory, all recursive algorithms can be changed to iterative ones using a stack, because computers use stacks to execute recursive functions.

-Therefore, this article will utilize a "stack" to simulate the process of function recursion, and summarize a general iterative traversal framework for binary trees.
+So, this article will use a stack to simulate recursion and summarize a general iterative traversal framework for binary trees.

-According to the Binary Tree Mindset (Outline), in the recursive framework of a binary tree, the pre-order, in-order, and post-order traversal positions correspond to specific timing points:
+According to Binary Tree Core Ideas (Summary), in the recursive framework for binary trees, the preorder, inorder, and postorder positions are special time points: